kuroiLabs/syringe/README.md

 ### Built-in Providers

-`Syringe` comes with a number of pre-configured `IProvider` implementations.
+`Syringe` comes with a number of pre-configured `Provider` implementations.

 #### `ClassProvider`